Siftah/get_iplayer/installation.md

 ### Oh-So-Important Note:

 **If the version of get_iplayer you are about to install was released before 2013-06-06, please do not install it.
 It is broken due to changes by the BBC.
 All releases of get_iplayer 2.83 or higher are fixed, and most package versions of get_iplayer 2.82 have been fixed.
 Check the information for your release.
-If you must continue using get_iplayer 2.82 released before 2013-06-06, see [[this page|swfurl]] for instructions on how to adjust your get_iplayer settings to restore downloads.**
+If you must continue using get_iplayer 2.82 released before 2013-06-06, see [this page](swfurl) for instructions on how to adjust your get_iplayer settings to restore downloads.**

 ## Table of Contents